-The portfolio option is available for the practicum courses for students enrolled in the Master's, BSN-DNP, or Graduate Certificate Nursing and Organizational Leadership (NOL) emphasis.
+The portfolio option is available for the practicum courses for students enrolled in the Master's, BSN-DNP, or Graduate Certificate Nursing Leadership (NL) emphasis.
 Students who are currently in formal leadership positions (e.g., Nurse Manager, Director of Nursing, Nurse Administrator, Chief Nurse Executive) may choose to exercise the portfolio option.
 Generally, students in the position of nurse manager are only able to portfolio one of the three practicum credits.
 Students in the position of Director of Nursing, Nurse Administrator, and Chief Nurse Executive may be able to portfolio two of the three credits.
 The final decision of how many practicum hours a student may portfolio will be made by the course faculty.

-The rationale for this guideline is to acknowledge the previous nursing leadership experience and knowledge that students who enter this program may already possess and which may demonstrate competence and expertise in the American Organization for Leaders in Nursing (2015) Nurse Executive Competencies and the Nursing Administration Scope and Standards of Practice (American Nurses Association, 2016).
+The rationale for this guideline is to acknowledge the previous nursing leadership experience and knowledge that students who enter this program may already possess and which may demonstrate competence and expertise in the American Organization for Nurse Leaders (2022) Nurse Leader Core Competencies and the Leadership Competencies for Nurse Leaders (American Nurses Association, 2018).
 Through additional practicum experience, the student will have the opportunity to work with leaders who will assist them in any areas that may need further growth.